The Gold Mine

 *When I say “thrift store” I mean any place you can buy pre-owned items: rummage sales, consignment shops and second-hand stores.

-When you sew your own clothing, you get great clothes that fit better and last longer and they reflect your personality.
+When you sew your own clothing, you get great clothes that fit better and last longer and reflect your personality.
 Especially if you have young children, it’s nice to have clothes that can stand up to all their wear and tear.
 And, if you follow the tips and instructions found in my e-book Sustainable Sewing, you can save a TON of money with your home sewn clothing.

 Maybe you’d like to try some of the thrift store* re-makes that I’ve done.